 4. OS Updates When You Want Them

 This is going to hurt a little, Android fanbois.
-As of June 1, Android Lollipop (the latest version of Google's software) was installed on a whopping 12 percent of devices.
-So just a little over 1 in 10 droid owners are taking advantage of features like the slicker Material design and Priority mode for letting only the most important notifications get through.
-Contrast that with the 83 percent of iPhones running the latest iOS 8 software as of early June.
+Five months after Android Marshmallow debuted (the latest version of Google's software), it was installed on a whopping 2.3 percent of devices.
+Contrast that with the 80 percent of active Apple devices running the latest iOS 9 software as of March 2016.

 The problem is this: with the exception of pure Android phones like the Nexus, the Samsungs, LGs and HTCs of the world have to jump through more hoops to bring you the latest version of Google's OS, including carrier certification.
 Plus, phone makers typically drag their feet on updating older phones, so as to encourage folks to upgrade.
 All iPhone owners can update to the latest version of iOS on day 1 (or close to, depending on Apple's servers).
 This dynamic isn't going to change anytime soon.

 REBUTTAL: 10 Reasons Android Beats the iPhone